-This course is a practical introduction to using the Unix operating systemwith a focus on Linux command line skills.
+This course is a practical introduction to using the Unix operating Columbia College | 50 system with a focus on Linux command line skills.
 Topics include Grep and regular expressions, ZSH, Vim and Emacs, basic and advanced GDB features, permissions, working with the file system, revision control, Unix utilities, environment customization, and using Python for shell scripts.
 Topics may be added, given sufficient interest.